oneapi-src/oneDNN/doc/programming_model/data_types.md

  * @ref dev_guide_training_bf16

-Individual primitives may have additional limitations with respect to data type support based on the precision requirements.
-The list of data types supported by each primitive is included in the corresponding sections of the developer guide.
+Individual primitives may have additional limitations with respect to data type by each primitive is included in the corresponding sections of the developer guide.